The name Valencia applies to the autonomous, Spanish

 , Moscatel de Valencia

 (the largest).
-The Mediterranean to continental climate is characterized by heavy storms and cloudbursts in summer and autumn.
-Partially becomes artificial irrigation
+The Mediterranean to continental climate is characterized by severe storms and cloudbursts in summer and autumn.
+Sometimes it becomes artificial irrigation